Skip to main content

 Living with Gynaecomastia

-If you are experiencing changes in your chest or are concerned about persistent swelling, seeking professional advice is the best step forward.
-Specialists such as Dr Sophie Ricketts can provide clarity, discuss treatment options, and guide you towards the most suitable solution.
+While gynaecomastia is not dangerous there are treatments available.
+If you are experiencing changes in your chest or are concerned about persistent swelling, seeking a health professional’s advice is advised.
+Specialists such as Dr Sophie Ricketts can provide help you understand the condition, discuss treatment options, and guide you towards that most suitable to you.